 Can I reserve a parking spot for my vehicle?

-- This is a busy time of year for travel and we are forcasting approximately 100,000 passengers in and out of YLW between December 16 and January 2; the parking lots can get quite full.
-However there is no reservation system for parking.
+- This is a busy time of year for travel and we are forcasting approximately 100,000 passengers in and out of YLW between December 13 and January 5; the parking lots can get quite full.
+There is no reservation system for parking.
 We do however have the Gold Pass program for the lot directly in front of the terminal.
 See parking information page regarding the Gold Pass program and parking fees.

-- Starting December 1, a valet parking service will be available at the south entrance to the terminal.
-This service will cost an additional $10 on top of the final parking cost, going up to $15 on January 1.
-More information on valet parking.
+- Valet parking service is available at the south entrance to the terminal.
+This service will cost an additional $15 on top of the final parking cost for the long-term lot.
+More information on Valet Parking.

 Airport Vehicle Parking ADVISORY Parking will be limited during this peak holiday travel period.
 There are over 2,600 parking spaces available but we do expect to go into our overflow lots.
 For ease, convenience and door-to-door service, we recommend having a friend or family member drop you off or pick you up at the airport or if they are unavailable call one of our licensed shuttle services, taxis or limousines.
 Ground transportation options